isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 3. An existing lease is released in response to a DHCPRELEASE.

-In the second case, lease renewal, two DDNS requests will be issued: one request to remove entries for the previous FQDN, and a second request to add entries for the new FQDN.
-In the last case, a lease release, a single DDNS request to remove its entries will be made.
+In the second case, lease renewal, two DDNS requests are issued: one request to remove entries for the previous FQDN, and a second request to add entries for the new FQDN.
+In the third case, a lease release - a single DDNS request - to remove its entries will be made.

 As for the first case, the decisions involved when granting a new lease are more complex.
-When a new lease is granted, kea-dhcp6 will generate a DDNS update request only if the DHCPREQUEST contains the FQDN option (code 39).
-By default, kea-dhcp6 will respect the FQDN N and S flags specified by the client as shown in the following table:
+When a new lease is granted, ``kea-dhcp6`` generates a DDNS update request only if the DHCPREQUEST contains the FQDN option (code 39).
+By default, ``kea-dhcp6`` respects the FQDN N and S flags specified by the client as shown in the following table:

-.. table:: Default FQDN Flag Behavior
+.. table:: Default FQDN flag behavior

    +-----------------+-----------------+-----------------+-----------------+
    | Client          | Client Intent   | Server Response | Server          |